Chrisfaherty/CI_PP1_TBB/README.md

     * No errors or contrast were found when passing the site pages through the [official wave.webaim validator](https://wave.webaim.org/)

 * Performance
+    * The performance was tested in lighthouse on the chrome browser in both desktop and mobile formats on all pages.

+    **Home Page Desktop Performance**

     ![This is an screenshot of the Lighthouse home page desktop performance](assets/images/readme.md/lighthouse-index.html-desktop.png)

+    **Subscription Page Desktop Performance**

     ![This is an screenshot of the Lighthouse form page desktop performance](assets/images/readme.md/lighthouse-form.html-desktop.png)

+    **Gallery Page Desktop Performance**

     ![screenshot of the Lighthouse gallery page desktop performance](assets/images/readme.md/lighthouse-gallery.html-desktop.png)

+    **Home Page Mobile Performance**

     ![This is an screenshot of the Lighthouse home page mobile performance](assets/images/readme.md/lighthouse-index.html-mobile.png)

+    **Subscribe Page Mobile Performance**

     ![This is an screenshot of the Lighthouse form page mobile performance](assets/images/readme.md/lighthouse-form.html-mobile.png)

+    **Gallery Page Mobile Performance**

     ![This is an screenshot of the Lighthouse gallery page mobile performance](assets/images/readme.md/lighthouse-gallery.html-mobile.png)

 ### Unfixed Bugs
+* There is no unfixed bugs that I am aware of.

 ## Deployment
+* Tica's blind box site was deployed to GitHub page,
+* All of the commits and repositry info can be found on GitHub, **The link to live site can be found here - [Tica's Blind Box](https://chrisfaherty.github.io/Portfoilo-Project-1-CI/)

 ## Credits